Azure/ResourceModules/docs/wiki/GettingStarted.md

 - To test **RBAC** with any of the modules you need at least _[User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator)_ permissions on the target scope
 - To test **subscription-level deployments** you need at least _[Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor)_ permissions on the target scope

-If you want to be on the safe side you can assign _[Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner)_ permissions to your principal on the management group scope.

 > ***Note:*** By default, we're using this service principal's object ID (i.e. principal ID) as the value of the `deploymentSpId` [token](./ParameterFileTokens) to be used to test e.g. RBAC assignments.

 ### Dependencies